singh-man/books/crackingTheCoding/16_moderate.md

 28      return size;
 29  }
 ```
-Both implementations are O(WH), whereWis the  width of the  matrix  and  His the  height.
+Both implementations are O(WH), where W is the  width of the  matrix  and  His the  height.

 > Note:  Many people say "O(N)" or "O(N²)", as though N has some inherent meaning.
 It doesn't.
 Suppose this were  a square matrix.
 You could describe the  runtime as O(N) or O(N²).
 Both are correct, depending on what you mean by N. The runtime is O(N²), where N is the length of one side.
 Or, if N is the  number of cells, it is O(N).
 Be careful  by what you mean by N. In fact, it might be safer to just  not  use  Nat all when there's any ambiguity as to what it could mean.